 Education doesn’t have to be learning something completely new – developing existing skills that can help you in everyday life is just as inspiring.

-On a more regional level, your local council may run a number of free community programmes for helping people to develop new skills for example, gardening and public speaking.
-It’s always worth seeing what they have on offer.
+On a more regional level, your local council may run free community programmes to help people develop new skills, for example, gardening and public speaking.

 Helping grandchildren with their homework